BojanKomazec/go-demo/README.md

 # go-demo
 Go Demo Application

-## Running go-demo in Docker container and making it connect to PostgreSQL DB running in in another container
+## Running go-demo in Docker container and making it connect to PostgreSQL DB running in another container

 To build the image based on the Dockerfile, use;